+Ask their opinion

-Ask their opinion.
-What was your favorite part of the story? (finger on forehead) Thumbs up when you know your favorite part.
-Call on a few students to answer.
-Provide them with the sentence stem, "My favorite part was..."
+What was your favorite part of the story? (thinking gesture - finger on forehead) Thumbs up when you know your favorite part.

+Call on 1-2 students to answer.
+Tell us your favorite part.
+Start by saying "My favorite part was..."
 Encourage students to answer using a complete sentence.